 The BPR on the charity’s 50% of the business is wasted in this situation.

-If Mr Jones’s will instead gifted the business to his brother, BPR could be fully utilised and this would reduce IHT on the estate to nil.
+If Mr Jones’s will instead gifted the business to his brother, BPR could be fully utilised, reducing IHT on the estate to nil.

 Another consideration when considering a gift of BPR assets to a spouse/civil partner is what happens on the death of the spouse/civil partner must also be considered.
 If a business qualifies for BPR at 100% on the second death, it will pass IHT free.
-But there is the possibility that by the time second death occurs that BPR may not be available, for example:
+But there is the possibility that by the time a second death occurs, BPR may not be available, for example:

-This would lead to an increased IHT liability, as an asset which is IHT exempt (a qualifying business) is replaced by one subject to IHT (a non-qualifying business or cash) because BPR can no longer be applied.
+This would lead to an increased IHT liability, as an IHT-exempt asset (a qualifying business) is replaced by one subject to IHT (a non-qualifying business or cash) because BPR can no longer be applied.

-A Business Property Relief Trust could be considered to combat the relief being lost.
-This is a discretionary trust, which takes all assets which qualify for BPR.
+To combat the relief being lost, a Business Property Relief Trust could be considered.
+This is a discretionary trust that takes all assets that qualify for BPR.

-The trust is its own legal entity, and it will own the business rather than the surviving spouse/civil partner.
-Should the business be sold between first and second death, the surviving spouse’s estate is unaffected as the trust owns owning the proceeds rather than the survivor.
+The trust is its own legal entity and will own the business rather than the surviving spouse/civil partner.
+Should the business be sold between the first and second death, the surviving spouse’s estate is unaffected as the trust owns the proceeds rather than the survivor.

-A letter of wishes is usually drafted to state that the spouse is to be treated as the main beneficiary of the trust whilst they are still alive.
-Upon their death, the letter of wishes could either direct that the trust be wound up and assets distributed to the beneficiaries, or alternatively it could continue to run if there a need to protect assets for any of the beneficiaries.
+A letter of wishes is usually drafted to state that the spouse is to be treated as the main beneficiary of the trust while they are still alive.
+Upon their death, the letter of wishes could either direct that the trust be wound up and assets distributed to the beneficiaries, or alternatively, it could continue to run if there is a need to protect assets for any of the beneficiaries.

 Inheritance tax can be complex, so seeking assistance from a financial adviser is advisable.
 If clients do not have their own, Fern Wills can introduce one to you.
 Trying to make your legacy tax efficient without expert help may not be effective and could lead to unintended consequences.
 A financial adviser working with your estate planner can clearly explain your options and develop a strategy to reduce your inheritance tax burden.
 Even if you don’t qualify for Business Relief (BR), they will work with you to find alternative solutions that help your beneficiaries retain as much of your assets as possible.